 All methods of damp treatment cause disruption to the occupants of the affected building.
 It is therefore important to choose a treatment that will work first time around and avoid the need for re-treatment.

 Dryzone has been formulated to provide an effective barrier to rising damp even in hard to treat situations such as walls constructed using lime mortar, rubble-filled walls, and highly saturated walls.

 The effectiveness of Dryzone has been tested under more conditions than any other rising damp treatment on the market – providing assurance that it will work in walls of all types.

 Read instructions and health and safety data sheet (available upon request) before use.

 Store in a cool, dry place.
 Protect from frost.

-Call us on 0402 278 053 for details of specialist contractors who offer Dryzone installations or find it on our Contact Us page.
+Please call 0402 278 053 for details of specialist contractors who offer Dryzone installations or find it on our Contact Us page.